5 Best Prepaid Cell Phone Plans for 2020

 - Multiple lines often available for family plans

-You can also typically bring your own phone to most providers, helping you maximize savings.
+You can also typically bring your own phone to most platforms, helping you maximize savings.

 If you want to save money on your cell phone costs with a prepaid carrier, read on.
 Our guide will show you the top choices to make it happen.